 Some of the federations interconnected by eduGAIN likewise have not established a central security incident response capability.
 They too are assigned a role and associated procedures below.

 The interfederation of national federations is, by definition, international.
 European and international data protection laws carry significant financial liability for the data controller, which discourages federation operators and participants from releasing personal data during authentication or service use.
 To allow security incident response communication to contain personal data, a clause is typically inserted into an organisation’s data protection policy to make its approval explicit [AARC-DNA3.5].
 Ensuring that each federation participant has an equivalent clause is a further challenge for security incident response in federations.
 Finding a scalable solution to enable data sharing for security incident response requires further research.

+Consultation Process

 Proposal